 PATH Intl.
 CEUs 5 DE; 2CR

-This lecture will discuss normal development vs. abnormal development.
+This lecture will discuss typical development vs. atypical development.

-- How do abnormal reflexes affect the rider’s movements?
+- How do atypical reflexes affect the rider’s movements?

-- What activities can the instructor use to improve the rider’s control?
+- What activities can the instructor use to improve the rider’s effectiveness?

 - How do you protect your back?